jsphweid/okta-cognito-clients/README.md

 - [x] attach idTokens to all requests
 - [x] handle the fetching of new idTokens when only a refreshToken is valid
+- [x] handle storing tokens in localStorage (but can be overridden)
 - [ ] handle entire auth flow automatically (but it provides a convenience function for that)
 - [ ] handle when idToken and refreshToken are both invalid